bmolnar91/workbook/module_oop.md

 #### What is the connection between equals() and hashCode()?
 How are they used in HashMap?
-IN PROGRESS

 When we put a value in the map, the key's `hashCode()` method is used to determine the bucket in which the value will be stored.

-To retrieve the value, HashMap calculates the bucket in the same way – using `hashCode()`.
-Then it iterates through the objects found in that bucket and use key's `equals()` method to find the exact match.
+To retrieve the value, `HashMap` calculates the bucket in the same way – using `hashCode()`.
+Then it iterates through the objects found in that bucket and use the key's `equals()` method to find the exact match.

 //Note that `hashCode()` and `equals()` need to be overridden only for classes that we want to use as map keys, not for classes that are only used as values in a map.//